chen0040/ios-stock-tracker/README.md

 The current system consists of:

-1. Iphone client program
+* I2bot: this is the iOS App
-2. Crawling program for retrieving and processing data from financial sites and update the data at the remote server and database.
+* WinI2Spider: this is the .Net application running on Windows desktop which crawls data from financial sites and update the data at the remote server and database (written in C# using Visual Studio 2005)
-3. Server php script and mysql database
+* I2Web: this is the php server script and mysql database script

 The details of each applicaton that constitute the system are described below: